kunalrye/spotify_hits/README.md

 # Predicting if a Song will be a Billboard Hit or Not?
-Rice DSIC 303 Fall 2020 project
+Rice DSCI 303 Fall 2020 project

 By: Josh Kowal, Kunal Rai